Wrong level

 Feedback unlocks after attendance, so signals come from real shared sessions.

-Safety actions stay available but tucked away until they are needed.
+Private report and block tools stay available but tucked away until they are needed.

 Support